integration-os/connections/catalog/destinations/shopify/docs/transformations/actions/checkouts.payments.create.md

-# checkouts.payments.create
+# Creates a new payment

-Creates a payment to a checkout
+Creates a payment on a checkout using the session ID returned by the card vault

+**Requirements**

+- Requires access to protected customer data

 [Documentation](https://shopify.dev/docs/api/admin-rest/2023-01/resources/payment)

 **Sample Payload**

 ```json
 {
   "primaryResourceId": "checkout-token",